 The resolution recognizes March 17, 2025, as Jack and Jill of America, Inc., Greater Little Rock Chapter Day at the State Capitol.
 Jack and Jill of America, Inc. is a prominent national organization with 271 chapters and over 50,000 family members dedicated to leadership development, volunteerism, philanthropy, and civic responsibility.
 Founded in 1938 by Marion Stubbs Thomas and a group of mothers, the organization aims to provide social, cultural, and educational enrichment for African-American youth aged 2 to 19.
 The Greater Little Rock Chapter is celebrating its 25th anniversary and has made significant contributions to the community under the leadership of Dr. Telischa Lewis.

-The resolution highlights the chapter's commitment to youth development and community service, as well as its representation on a national level, with members actively involved in leadership roles.
-The Senate honors the Greater Little Rock Chapter for its impactful work in uplifting and strengthening the future of Arkansas through its dedication to investing in youth and fostering leadership.
-Upon adoption, a copy of the resolution will be provided to Dr. Telischa Lewis, acknowledging the chapter's contributions and commitment to positive change in the community.
+The resolution highlights the chapter's commitment to service and leadership, as well as its representation on a national level, with members actively involved in broader organizational roles.
+It acknowledges the impact of the Jack and Jill of America Foundation, which has contributed millions to support communities since its establishment in 1968.
+The Senate honors the Greater Little Rock Chapter for its dedication to uplifting Arkansas's youth and fostering community empowerment, thereby creating lasting positive change.
+A copy of the resolution will be provided to Dr. Telischa Lewis following its adoption.